unlight/phpfn/readme.md

 phpfn
 -----
-Load function from phpjs.org by demand.
+Load function from phpjs.org on demand.

 Examples
 --------